azaghal/factorio-beyond-vanilla-qol/README.md

     > Destroying biter nests one shot at a time is fun the first ten times.
 Tops.
 After that it simply becomes a chore.
 Use dedicated remotes for ordering bombardment of every single biter spawner and worm in an area, or explore an area using coordinated radial shots from multiple artillery pieces.

+-   Same reach for mining resources by hand (trees/rocks/ores) as for building ([Far Reach](https://mods.factorio.com/mod/far-reach))

+    > Slightly increased reach for mining resources so it matches with the building/interaction reach.
+Makes interaction with trees and rocks slightly less annoying, instead of having to remember every single time that you need to get up-and-personal with them.

 ### Logistics